MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/develop/universal-resource-scheduling.md

   1. In the site map, under **Scheduling**, select **Service**.
   2. Go to **Resource Requirements**.
   3. Create a service activity.
-For this example, we've created **Test Requirement Group**.
+For this example, we created **Test Requirement Group**.

 ### Service Activity configuration